 Where does Central Park Players perform?

-Central Park Players’ stage in in the Grand Haven Community Center, 421 Columbus Ave, Grand Haven, MI 49417.
+Central Park Players’ stage is at Central Park Place, 421 Columbus Ave, Grand Haven, MI 49417.

 How does CPP choose the plays and musicals that you stage?